Sylvester Personal Injury Lawyer

 Are you suffering from an injury caused by someone’s negligence in Sylvester, Georgia?
 No matter how strong your evidence is, it’s not always easy to recover the compensation you need after an accident.
 Insurance companies and other opposing parties will try everything to deny your claim or pay you as little as possible.

 That’s why you need an experienced legal professional on your side.
 The award-winning Sylvester personal injury lawyers at The King Firm should be your first call.
-Our founding attorney is one of the most experienced trial lawyers in South Georgia.
+Our founding attorney is one of the most experienced trial lawyers in Georgia.
 He’s a former insurance attorney, and he’ll use that insight to your advantage.

 Our legal team has over 16 years of combined experience, and we’ll put our intricate knowledge of insurance and personal injury law to work for you.
 We’ve recovered millions of dollars for clients in the past, and our personal injury lawyers are ready to fight for the outcome you need to move forward.